 He has been a member of the Editorial Advisory Board of the journal Computers & Graphics.
 Professor Zyda has been a member of the Technical Advisory Board of the Fraunhofer Center for Research in Computer Graphics, Providence, Rhode Island.
 He was a Member of the Board of Advisors for the Georgia Institute of Technology Modeling and Simulation Research and Education Center.
 He was a member of the US Army’s Distance Learning/Training Technology Applications Subcommittee of the Army Education Committee, appointed by US Army TRADOC, with the approval of the Secretary of the Army, with concurrence of the Secretary of Defense.

 Professor Zyda has consulted for the White House Office of Science and Technology Policy, NASA AMES, the Ministry of Industrial Development Sabah Province, Malaysia, Japan Tech Services Corporation, Tokyo, Hitachi Plant Construction & Engineering, Ohtsuka, SimGraphics Engineering, Pasadena, Silicon Graphics International, Geneva, Nihon Silicon Graphics KK, Advanced Telecommunications Inc., TecMagik, SpiritChannel.com, Muse3d.com, BBN, MaK Technologies, e4e and Paramount Digital Entertainment, among others.
 He is a speaker with Celebrity Speakers, International.
 He is an advisor to CiiNow, Sugarcane Development and Ollie.
-He was the founder and Chairman of Happynin Games, an iOS game publisher and developer.
+He was the founder and Chairman of Happynin Games, an iOS game publisher and developer and is currently CEO of 411 Productions DTLA.
 Professor Zyda has served as an expert witness in patent litigation in/around games and game technology since 2004.